 Target company definition

-What is a Target Company?
+What is a Target Company in an Acquisition?

 A target company is an entity that has been selected as a takeover candidate by an acquirer.
 The selection is usually made based on certain minimum criteria that the acquirer has established.
 For example, a target company must have revenue that exceeds a certain threshold level, it has a reasonable revenue and profit growth rate, its products complement those of the acquirer, and it sells into a geographic region not already addressed by the acquirer.